beryllium-org/OS/README.md

 # ljinux
-A "linux" written in python, for the pi pico.
+A "linux" written in python, for the Raspberry Pi Pico.

 Important note: